gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Establish Server Write Keying Material

-The DTLS Chunk can use one out of multiple sets of cipher suit and corresponding key materials.
+The DTLS Chunk can use one out of multiple sets of cipher suite and corresponding key materials.

 The following information needs to be provided when setting Server Write (transmit) Keying material: